EvanGav/EvanGav/README.md

 # EvanGav <img src="https://cdn.discordapp.com/emojis/816774859378917406.gif?size=96&quality=lossless" width=50>

 French CS student who likes to learn new things.
 I sometimes upload what I've done here but forget most of the time.
 I would rather just do backend but frontend doesn't bother me that much.
-I don't have plenty of time to code my own personnal projects due to studies but as time flows, I may have opporunities and would be glad to upload some here.
+I don't have plenty of time to code my own personal projects due to studies but as time flows, I may have opportunities and would be glad to upload some here.

 ---
 ## What do I use ?